farrrr/laravel-elixir-css-url-adjuster/README.md

-#CSS url adjuster Ingredient for Laravel Elixir
+#CSS url adjuster Ingredient for Laravel Elixir 2

-This is a simple [gulp-css-url-adjuster](https://github.com/casualrelaxation/gulp-css-url-adjuster) wrapper ingredient for Laravel Elixir.
+This is a simple [gulp-css-url-adjuster](https://github.com/casualrelaxation/gulp-css-url-adjuster) wrapper ingredient for Laravel Elixir 2.

 ## Installation